 EVERYONE INVOLVED KNOWS THE PURPOSE OF THE PROJECT AND HAVE A SHARED UNDERSTANDING OF WHAT IT CONTAINS.

 THE PROJECT TEAM COLLABORATES WELL AND KNOWS EACH OTHER’S CONTRIBUTIONS AND STRENGTHS FROM THE START.

 THE PROJECT TEAM CONSTANTLY TESTS SCENARIOS AND LEARN FROM THESE.

 THE PROJECT TEAM INITIALLY AGREES ON PLANS AND SET UP AGREEMENTS FOR THE FUTURE AND ADJUST THESE REGULARLY.

-If we should recommend just one shortcut to a good project or an optimal process, it would be constant calibration.
+If we should recommend just one shortcut to good agile projects or an optimal process, it would be constant calibration.
 Data enriches processes and project, reports provide insights and algorithms are great too, but they cannot beat a good old-fashioned conversation about what is going on with you and what is going on with me.